wifinigel/wiperf/README.md

 Check out the troubleshooting section of this guide: [WLANPi initial config & test guide][wlanpi_config]

+# FAQ

+## Where do I get the dashboard reports for Splunk

+Use SFTP/SCP and pull the xml files in /home/wlanpi/wiperf/dashboards from your WLAN Pi.
+See the [Splunk build guide][splunk_build] for details of how to add them to Splunk.

+## How do I get more reports or customize the supplied Splunk reports

+Sorry, you'll have to roll up your sleeves and have a look at this for yourself: [https://docs.splunk.com/Documentation/Splunk/8.0.1/SearchTutorial/Createnewdashboard]

+## Can I make a feature suggestion?

+Yes, get along to the GitHub site and post your suggestion in the 'Issues' section: [https://github.com/wifinigel/wiperf/issues].
+It will be added to my "todo" list.

 # Documentation

 The current documentation for Wiperf is available below.